akaterra/unitsnap.js/readme.md

 ##### Value processors

 The specific value of some entry can be serialized with the custom serializer.
 It can be convenient in cases when the some generalized representation of the value required.
 For example, assertion of type "instance of class" can be applied to the value serialized in form of "class name" of the value instead of its initial value.

 Note, that each added processor will be inserted into beginning of the processors chain so that it will be applied first.

 * **addProcessor(checker, serializer)** -  adds custom checker and serializer.

-  **checker** is a function that checks if the value should be serialized, **serializer** performs value serializetion.
+  **checker** is a function that checks if the value should be serialized, **serializer** performs value serialization.

 * **addClassOfProcessor(class, serializer)** - adds "class of" processor, the value will be serialized as:
   ```javascript